 When I give my talks, people often ask, “What is it about comedians that separates them from everyone else?”
 My answer is simple: It’s the way we look at life.
 A comedian views life and all of its obstacles, tragedies, mistakes and embarrassing moments from an absurd or humorous perspective.
-I go on to explain that in doing so, we are not negating the seriousness of the subject matter, but rather looking at it from a different perspective—the humor perspective.
+In doing so, we are not negating the seriousness of the subject matter, but rather looking at it from a different perspective—the humor perspective.

 That night, it took everything I had to muster up enough energy and courage to step onto the stage.
 I remember thinking how ironic life is.
 I mean, there I was, waiting to perform before a sold-out crowd of more than 500 people who wanted nothing more than to laugh and have a good time—and all I wanted to do was cry.
 That night I was honest and spent two hours on stage ranting about how my life sucked.
 The crowd loved it.
 In spite of how I felt, or maybe because of how I felt, it was one of the most spectacular performances of my career.